scottgl9/android-vectortext/PROGRESS.md

     - All repositories injected via Hilt for DI

   - **Database Configuration**:
-    - `VectorTextDatabase` Room database class
+    - `VerTextDatabase` Room database class
     - Updated `DatabaseModule` with Hilt providers for database and DAOs
     - Schema export enabled for version tracking